 Unscrew the top half on the (affiliate link) espresso maker, and remove the coffee filter funnel.

 Fill the base with cold filtered water, just below the valve (do not fill the water past the steam valve).
 Put the funnel into the water filled base, and fill it with coffee.
 Be sure not to compress the grounds down into the base.
 This may prevent the water from gurgling up through to the top to make your coffee.
 Instead of compacting it, smooth the coffee grounds softly with the flat side of a knife.

 Tighten the upper half to the base and ensure it’s fully screwed on.

 Place the espresso maker over low to medium heat, and be sure not to burn the pot.

 Take the pot off the burner immediately when you hear it start to boil or percolate.
 Let it sit off the heat until percolation stops.

 Enjoy your homemade espresso!

-I love my coffee canister!
+I love my (affiliate link) coffee canister!
 It lives on the kitchen counter, like a trophy.

 It keeps the coffee grounds nice and fresh, and at the ready!